-Greenpeace NZ's objection to this proposal stands on democracy arguments alone.
+I object to this proposal on democracy arguments alone.

-However, Greenpeace NZ additionally considers a return to full democracy of the regions principle environmental regulator is a critical part of preventing further degradation of the region's waterways.
+However, I additionally consider a return to full democracy of the region's principle environmental regulator is a critical part of preventing further degradation of the region's waterways.

 The sacking of Councillors and appointment of Commissioners at ECan has gone hand in hand with more irrigation and more industrial dairying.